Old House Plumbing Problems: What to Expect and How to Fix Them

 Cast Iron Drain Lines

 Cast iron was widely used for drain, waste, and vent lines in older homes, and while it's a durable material, it's not immortal.
-After 50 to 75 years, cast iron pipes begin to corrode, crack, and sometimes collapse entirely — especially in areas with shifting soil or root intrusion.
+After 50 to 75 years, cast iron pipes begin to corrode, crack, and sometimes collapse entirely, especially in areas with shifting soil or root intrusion.
 Slow drains, gurgling sounds, and foul sewer odors inside the home are red flags that your cast iron drain system is failing.
+Our cast iron pipe replacement guide goes deeper into inspection, costs, and modern replacement materials.

 Lead Pipes and Solder

 Homes built before 1978 may contain lead pipes, lead goosenecks connecting to the water main, or lead solder on copper pipe joints.
-Lead leaches into drinking water silently — there's no taste, color, or smell — making it one of the most dangerous issues in pre-1980 homes.
-Children and pregnant women face the highest health risks, including developmental delays and neurological damage.
-If you suspect lead in your plumbing, get a water test immediately.
+Lead leaches into drinking water silently.
+There's no taste, color, or smell, making it one of the most dangerous issues in pre-1980 homes.
+The EPA's maximum contaminant level goal for lead in drinking water is zero, reflecting that no amount of exposure is considered safe, especially for children under 6 and pregnant women.

 Outdated Fixtures and Code Violations